Invomagic/lofichills/README.md

 7. Click Save

 ## Hope you Enjoy! ✨
-This is my first Open Source project, and im quite new to building websites in all honesty :p so i hope this is of use to anyone
+This is my first Open Source project, and im quite new to building websites in all honesty :p so i hope this is of use to anyone<br>
 Best,<br>
 ~ Magic ^^